Non-urgent government operations are closed December 24 to January 1, reopening January 2. View available services during this period.

 Ex officio members

-Four provincial government employees are appointed as ex officio members of the council.
-These members will link the council to ongoing government work in the departments identified as most relevant to the National Inquiry’s Calls to Action and the Alberta Joint Working Group’s 113 Pathways.
+Four Alberta government employees are appointed as ex officio members of the council.
+These members serve as key links between the council and ongoing government work in the following ministries identified as most closely aligned with the National Inquiry’s Calls to Action and the Alberta Joint Working Group’s final report:

 Recruitment and appointment

-Council members are recruited through a direct appointment process for 2- and 3-year terms.
+Council members are recruited through a public, re-appointment or direct appointment process for 2- and 3-year terms.

 Compensation disclosure